New Catholic School Has Come to Morningside Heights

-The Toronto Catholic District School Board is pleased to announce the imminent completion of a new Catholic elementary school in the Morningside Heights area.
-Board officials, including former Trustee Tobias Enverga, Director of Education Bruce Rodrigues, MPP Bas Balkissoon, Associate Director of Education Angelo Sangiorgio, Superintendent of Education Anthony Petitti and Father Edwin Gonsalves, pastor of St. Barnabas Catholic Church, gathered to turn the sod for Blessed Pier Giorgio Frassati Catholic School on November 15th, 2011.
+The Toronto Catholic District School Board announced the imminent completion of a new Catholic elementary school in the Morningside Heights area in December, 2012.
+Board officials, including former Trustee Tobias Enverga, former Director of Education Bruce Rodrigues, MPP Bas Balkissoon, Associate Director of Education Angelo Sangiorgio, former Superintendent of Education Anthony Petitti and Father Edwin Gonsalves, pastor of St. Barnabas Catholic Church, gathered to turn the sod for Blessed Pier Giorgio Frassati Catholic School on November 15th, 2011.

 The school is named after Pier Giorgio Frassati, who was beatified in May 1990.
 Pier Giorgio developed a deep spiritual life which he never hesitated to share with his friends.
 In 1918 he joined the St. Vincent de Paul Society and dedicated much of his spare time to serving the sick and the needy.
 He decided to become a mining engineer so he could "serve Christ better among the miners".
 A social activist, he joined the Catholic Student Federation and the Popular Party, a political organization which promoted the Catholic Church's teachings.